Cofred/Header-Authentication/README.md

 # Overview

-This document describes how a third-party will request for an Cofred  Services.
+This document describes how a third-party will request for an CofredPay  Services.
 All our APIs require users to be authenticated before they can access any of our resources.

  We authenticate every call to our resources using a combination of HTTP headers.
-These HTTP Headers must be sent for every call in other to access Cofred resources.
+These HTTP Headers must be sent for every call in other to access CofredPay resources.
 Note that all data formats and response definitions are in conformance with the REST standard.
 Authentication

  In order to do authentication, you will be required to send the following HTTP headers parameters: Merchant ID, Secret Code, Terminal ID, Access Token and Timestamp.
 Also, you will be required to send an Authorization HTTP header parameter.